pimentel/vim-slimeblocks/README.md

 ## functions

 - `b:SlimeBlocksFunction()` searches backwards starting at the current line for a function.
 The code is then sent to your REPL using `:SlimeSend`.
+It also requires you to be within the function block.

 ## R support